Tuesday, February 28, 2023

 Then slap your name on the resulting product, ship it off to a publisher, badda-bing, badda-boom: PROFIT!

 I see a few obvious trend lines coming out of this Invasion of The AI Sci-Fi Writers.
 The first is that this probably means the eventual and well-deserved death of media tie-in novels, at least as a way for actual living writers to pay the bills.
-If you’re a publishing company that owns the books rights for an upcoming film or TV series, why bother to hire an actual living and probably troublesome writer to write the tie-in novel when you can just feed the shooting script into one end of the Novel-O-Matic machine and have it shit out an adequately acceptable media tie-in novel at the other end?
+If you’re a publishing company that owns the book rights for an upcoming film or TV series, why bother to hire an actual living and probably troublesome writer to write the tie-in novel when you can just feed the shooting script into one end of the Novel-O-Matic machine and have it shit out an adequately acceptable media tie-in novel at the other end?
 Ninety-percent of the people who buy such novels won’t be able to tell the difference anyway.

 The second is that it probably means the end of endless paranormal romance series, at least as written by actual living humans.
 Harlequin likely already has an entire division working on producing AI-generated novels to be published under corporately owned pseudonyms, and if you don’t think Amazon has already invested heavily in developing AI algorithms to generate direct-to-Kindle genre novel series based on the KENP metrics and sales and marketing data Amazon has been collecting for years, you’re deluding yourself.